ismaelc/ConcurDisruptSF/README.md

 **Concur + Twilio** |
 **Concur + Twitter** |
 **Concur + Yammer** |
-**Concur + smartwatch/ring**  | Use smartwatch/ring to confirm if Mastercard purchase line item should be sent to Concur as expense (or ignored if personal purchase); Display QR code to POS reader to send purchase as expense to Concur
+**Concur + smartwatch/ring**  | Use smartwatch/ring to confirm if Mastercard purchase line item should be sent to Concur as expense (or ignored if personal purchase)
 **Concur + beacons/indoor position**  | Use Concur user's expense history to push relevant proximity ads/recommendations; Determine walk-time to gate based on Itinerary info
 **Concur + credit/debit card**  | Use smartwatch/ring to confirm if Mastercard purchase line item should be sent to Concur as expense (or ignored if personal purchase)
 **Concur + parking** | User Concur itinerary info (hotel/flight booking) to find fastest route to parking